kostyanoob/Power/README.md

 1) write a ```runme.sh``` script for a reproduction of the experiments, add it to
 2) consider removing ```generate_plots.py```, as we only use ```generate_plots_with_wls.py```.
 3) fix the ```PFE_check.py``` script.
 Currently it doesn't accomodate the up-to-date load_dataset method.
 4) add a pretrained _neuralnet_ model for quickly testing it and showing chronological plots and other results.
-Add a command line that a user needs to run for it.
+5) add to readme.md a command line for running a pretrained _neuralnet_ model
-5) add to readme.md a command line for running a _WLS_ model
+6) add to readme.md a command line for running a _WLS_ model